barsv/ivan-pascal-xkb/README.md

 ## Virtual modifiers declaration.

-Such record simply itemises virtual modifiers names that cam be met in followed key type descriptions.
+Such record simply itemises virtual modifiers names that can be met in followed key type descriptions.

 I should remind that there are eight "traditional" modifiers (**Shift, Lock, Control, Mod1-Mod5**) named in XKB as **real** modifiers.
 And additionaly XKB can have up to 16 own modifiers named as **virtual** modifiers.
 Usualy their names are **NumLock, ScrollLock, Alt, AltGr**, etc.
 Modifiers are bound to keys in **xkb_symbols** type files.